Skip to main content

 Object handling is taught according to the manual handling operations regulations approved code of practice which promote conditioning exercises, off-set base and a low centre of gravity.

-Guidance continues to be sought from the HSE, The national back exchange and the Doncaster healthcare community manual handling passport.
+Guidance continues to be sought from the Health and Safety Executive (HSE), The national back exchange and the Doncaster healthcare community manual handling passport.

 5.2.2 Load handling